riceissa/issarice.com/wiki/wikipedia.md

 I've been a reader of Wikipedia for a long time, but only recently started contributing (around January 2015, but not very consistently).

+Starting in late 2015 I've been doing more work on Wikipedia.
+See [Vipul Naik's page on sponsored editing](http://vipulnaik.com/sponsored-wikipedia-editing/) for more information.
+Also relevant is my current [bounty list](https://raw.githubusercontent.com/vipulnaik/working-drafts/master/issa-list.mediawiki).

 # Contributions

 Here I list my main contributions.